 Where physical space is not a problem, e.g. in zoos and reptile parks, large enclosures can be in the form of coated cement enclosures.
 Cement enclosures can either have a glass front or an open top where viewing can take place.

 These huge (sometimes up to 1.5 x 1.5 m / 5 ft) enclosures are perfect for almost any type of decoration, heating and lighting and can easily be turned into beautiful, dynamic Leopard gecko terrariums.

 Because there is so much space, one to multiple females can be housed together with or without a male.
 Cement enclosures for Leopard geckos should be enclosed and not be lit by natural sunlight.

 A challenge with cement enclosures can be the isolation from insects such as ants.

 A note on ventilation

-Something that is often neglected when setting up a Leopard gecko terrarium is the ventilation.
-What makes things more difficult is that enclosures need to be made escape/predator proof by completely closing it off from the outside.
+Something that is often neglected when setting up a Leopard gecko terrarium is ventilation.
+What makes things more difficult is that enclosures need to be made escape/predator proof by completely closing them off from the outside.
 Proper ventilation can be a challenge when containers are stacked or when glass tanks are used.